 This simulation study over 50 replications yielded several patterns of equating performance of the six procedures across the simulation conditions.
 The following six findings are notable: (1) the full MIRT procedure provided more accurate equating results (i.e., less degree of error) than other equating procedures especially when the correlation between dimensions was low; (2) the equipercentile procedure was more likely than the IRT methods to yield a larger amount of random error and overall error across all the conditions; (3) equating for multidimensional tests was more accurate when form differences were small, sample size was large, and test length was long; (4) even when multidimensional tests were used (i.e., the unidimensionality assumptions were violated), still the unidimensional IRT procedures were found to yield quite accurate equating results; and (5) whether an equating procedure is an observed or a true score procedure did not seem to yield any differences in equating results.
 Building upon these findings, some theoretical and practical implications are discussed, and future research directions are suggested to strengthen the generalizability of the current findings.
 Given that only a handful of studies have been conducted in the MIRT literature, such research is expected to examine the various specific conditions where these findings are likely to be hold, thereby leading to practical guidelines that can be used in various operational testing situations.

 Copyright 2013 Eunjung Lee

 Lee, Eunjung.
 "Equating multidimensional tests under a random groups design: a comparison of various equating procedures."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.